This information was last checked 27 July 2020.

 Guidance has been issued for the owners and operators of urban centres and green spaces to help social distancing.
 This guidance applies in England only.

 A government hub contains guidance on personal protective equipment (PPE), and infection prevention and control (IPC) including the cleaning of environments in the workplace and other non-healthcare settings.

 The Government has issued reminders that masks, gloves or other personal protective equipment (PPE) should not be put in the recycling.
 They cannot be recycled.
 Throw them in the bin instead.
 If you have Coronavirus symptoms or live with someone who does, you need to take extra precautions before throwing away your PPE.

-The guidance on the different regulations which apply to devices and equipment being used to help prevent Coronavirus, including hand gels and PPE, have been updated to include contact information for the Medicines and Healthcare Products Regulatory Agency should you have further questions.
+There is guidance on the different regulations which apply to devices and equipment being used to help prevent Coronavirus, including hand gels and PPE.

 The Cambridgeshire Fire and Rescue Service has published advice on keeping businesses safe from fire during the Coronavirus crisis including where there is lone working or where buildings are not in use.